 Table 10 What you need to do: Notes to help you: 1c.
 Where the compensation includes benefits other than cash: You need to enter the total estimated value of any non-cash benefits awarded to the head of the provider.
 You might have awarded some non-cash benefits to compensate for loss of office, for example shares in your company or a company car. estimated money value You need to estimate the money value of all the non-cash benefits and enter it here.
 You should not include additional pension contributions here as these are captured elsewhere in these tables (1e).
 Do not include information about any payments made to other members of staff here.
-Where the compensation includes benefits other You need to detail all the benefits included in your calculation of the Do not include information about any payments made to other members of staff here. than cash: nature of the benefit details amount entered in 1c in the text box (cell B16).
+Where the compensation includes benefits other You need to detail all the benefits included in your calculation of the Do not include information about any payments made to other members of staff here. than cash: nature of the benefit details han cash: nature of the penefit details amount entered in 1c in the text box (cell B16).
 You can enter a maximum of 500 characters into this cell.
 Please be aware that the counting of characters in Excel may be different to other programs, such as Word.
 If you need to add additional text in this cell beyond 500 characters, add the remaining text to the final 'Further information' row in the commentary (see paragraph 103 onwards), specifying this cell in the commentary.
 1d.
 Where the compensation includes additional pension contributions relating to You need to enter the costs of any additional pension contributions made to compensate for loss of office.
 You might have made additional contributions to the head of your provider's pension scheme as part of their compensation.
 The cost of these additional contributions must be entered here. the employment with the provider: amount of the pension contribution Do not include information about any payments made to other members of staff here.
-2. Aggregate of compensation for loss of You do not need to enter any data here.
-This is a sub-heading.